pondokmunzir/Analysis-of-Pizza-Place-Restaurant-Performance-in-2015/README.md

-# Analysis-of-Pizza-Place-Restaurant-Performance-in-2015
+# Pizza Place Restaurant Performance Analysis (2015)

+## Overview
-This project aims to analyze the performance of the Pizza Place restaurant in the year 2015 using their historical data.
-The analysis encompasses several crucial aspects, including monthly order counts, peak hours, the most popular pizza types, revenue contribution from each pizza size, and revenue contribution from each pizza type.
-The primary objective of this project is to provide in-depth insights to the management of Pizza Place Restaurant to make better-informed decisions in managing their business.
+This project analyzes the performance of the Pizza Place restaurant in the year 2015 using historical data.
+The analysis covers various aspects, including monthly order counts, peak hours, the most popular pizza types, revenue contributions by pizza size, and revenue contributions by pizza type.
+The primary goal is to provide insights to help the restaurant management make informed decisions and optimize their business.

+## Project Details

-Activities Conducted:
+### Activities Conducted

-Analysis of Monthly Order Counts (Line Chart): Data from order_id for each year-month is processed and visualized in the form of a line chart.
-The results indicate which month had the highest order count.

-Identification of Peak Hours (Bar Plot): Data from order_details is used to create a dataset of peak hours based on order times.
-These peak hours are then visualized in the form of a bar plot to identify the busiest hours.
+1. **Monthly Order Counts (Line Chart):** We processed order data to create a line chart depicting the order counts for each month.
+This helps identify the month with the highest sales.

+2. **Peak Hours (Bar Plot):** By analyzing order details, we determined the busiest hours and visualized them using a bar plot.

-Analysis of the Most Popular Pizza Types (Bar Plot): Data from order_details is combined with pizza data to calculate the total quantity of each pizza type ordered.
-The results are visualized in a bar plot with a descending order to identify the most commonly ordered pizza types.
+3. **Most Popular Pizza Types (Bar Plot):** We combined order details with pizza data to find the most frequently ordered pizza types, presenting the results in a descending bar plot.

-Analysis of Revenue Contribution from Each Pizza Size (Pie Chart): Revenue for each pizza size is calculated using the formula revenue = quantity x price.
-The results are visualized in a pie chart to show the percentage contribution of each pizza size.
+4. **Revenue by Pizza Size (Pie Chart):** Revenue for each pizza size was calculated and displayed as a pie chart, showing the percentage contribution of each size.

-Analysis of Revenue Contribution from Each Pizza Type (Bar Plot): Revenue for each pizza type is calculated using the formula revenue = quantity x price.
-The results are visualized in a bar plot, sorted from highest to lowest revenue.
+5. **Revenue by Pizza Type (Bar Plot):** Revenue for each pizza type was calculated and visualized in a bar plot, sorted by revenue.

+### Summary of Findings
+- The month with the highest sales is [INSERT MONTH NAME] with [INSERT NUMBER OF ORDERS] orders.
+- Peak hours occur at [INSERT HOUR] with [INSERT NUMBER OF ORDERS] orders.
+- The most commonly ordered pizza type is [INSERT PIZZA TYPE] with [INSERT NUMBER OF ORDERS] orders.
+- The highest revenue contribution comes from [INSERT PIZZA SIZE] sized pizzas, contributing [INSERT PERCENTAGE OF CONTRIBUTION] of the total revenue.
+- The pizza type with the highest revenue contribution is [INSERT PIZZA TYPE] with a total revenue of [INSERT TOTAL REVENUE].

+## Usage
+You can use the code and data provided in this repository to replicate the analysis or further explore the dataset.

+## Dependencies
+- Python
+- Pandas
+- Matplotlib

+## License
+This project is licensed under the [INSERT LICENSE NAME] License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+- [INSERT ACKNOWLEDGMENTS, IF ANY]

+Feel free to contribute or provide feedback to enhance this analysis.

+Happy analyzing!